TwoFX/sudoku/README.md

 ## How to play

 Assumes that you have a C++ compiler via `g++`.
-On Debian/Ubuntu, `sudo apt install build-essential` should to the trick
+On Debian/Ubuntu, `sudo apt install build-essential` should to the trick.

 1. `leanproject get TwoFx/sudoku`
 2. `cd sudoku`
-3. `g++ scripts/gen.cpp` -o gen`
+3. `g++ scripts/gen.cpp -o gen`
 4. Put a sudoku in a file (as 81 numbers separated by white space, 0 is blank).
 See `scripts/easy1` for an example.
 5. `./gen < your_sudoku_file > src/play.lean`
 6. `code .`
 7. Open `play.lean` in VS Code and open `play.lean`.